Winter Semester 2023/24

 - all prospective students should be united in the incentive to reshape industrial processes with clean energy technologies

 There is a rising demand for engineers that have an extensive knowledge of innovative technologies for renewable new energy systems and energy production.
-Graduates can significantly participate in the successful introduction of new sustainable energy systems and energy processes and adequately evaluate sustainability on a global scale.
-As they have more experience with international and research-related topics than other graduates, they are especially suited for tasks on the highest level of engineering or to pursue further studies leading to a master’s degree and/or PhD.
+Graduates of CEP have more experience with international and research-related topics than other graduates, they are especially suited for tasks on the highest level of engineering or to pursue further studies leading to a master’s degree and/or Ph.D.

 - Energy production and logistics